 About Brandon L. Garrett

-Garrett teaches law at the University of Virginia School of Law, where he has been a professor since 2005.
+Brandon L. Garrett joined the Duke Law faculty in 2018 as the inaugural L. Neil Williams, Jr. Professor of Law.
+A leading scholar of criminal justice outcomes, evidence, and constitutional rights, Garrett previously was the White Burkett Miller Professor of Law and Public Affairs and Justice Thurgood Marshall Distinguished Professor of Law at the University of Virginia.
 His research on our criminal justice system has ranged from the lessons to be learned from cases where innocent people were exonerated by DNA tests, to research on false confessions, forensics, and eyewitness memory, to the difficult compromises that prosecutors reach when targeting the largest corporations in the world.

 Garrett’s work has been cited by courts, including the U.S. Supreme Court, lower federal courts, state supreme courts, and courts in other countries, such as the Supreme Courts of Canada and Israel.
 Garrett also frequently speak about criminal justice matters before legislative and policymaking bodies, groups of practicing lawyers, law enforcement, and to local and national media.
 He attended Columbia Law School, where he was an articles editor of the Columbia Law Review and a Kent Scholar.
 After graduating, he clerked for the Hon.
 Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit.
 He then worked as an associate at Neufeld, Scheck & Brustin LLP in New York City.
 A more detailed bio is available here.
 His author website is available here.